AstraZeneca/KAZU/docs/curating_for_explosion.rst

 In Kazu, we take the following approach:

-1) generate synonym candidates from the raw ontology to build a putative pipeline
+1. generate synonym candidates from the raw ontology to build a putative pipeline.

 .. code-block::